 What Happens When You Drink Heavy Water

-Deuterium oxide, water's slightly overweight chemical brother, is even more interesting.
+Deuterium oxide, water's slightly overweight brother, is even more interesting than water.
+But what is heavy water and why do we call it overweight?
 Unlike regular dihydrogen monoxide, deuterium oxide contains hydrogen with a mass of 2, meaning that a neutron has joined in with the proton.
-This makes the deuterium oxide 10 percent heavier than regular water.
-When frozen, it sinks rather than floats like a typical ice cube.
+This doubles the mass of the hydrogen and makes the deuterium oxide 10 percent heavier than regular water you consume daily.

 Too much heavy water can be toxic, as it slows down the body's chemical reactions.
-However, Cody didn't drink nearly enough to do significant damage.
+Cody from Cody's Lab decided to subject himself to some heavy water testing.
+And to make sure his findings weren’t subjective, he asked a friend to taste too.
+Their findings were the same.
+However, they didn't drink nearly enough to do significant damage.
+Or so we hope.

 Via Cody's Lab